thanos-io/thanos/docs/components/query.md

 ###  Deduplication

 The query layer can deduplicate series that were collected from high-availability pairs of data sources such as Prometheus.
-A fixed single or multiple replica labels must be chosen for the entire cluster and can then be passed to query nodes on startup.
+A fixed single or multiple replica labels must be chosen for the entire cluster and can then be passed to queriers on startup.

 Two or more series that are only distinguished by the given replica label, will be merged into a single time series.
 This also hides gaps in collection of a single data source.